 If you’re here because someone close to you has PCOS, you’re doing good.
-You must understand that people with PCOS do not find it easy to communicate about their struggles with the condition, which also impacts their relationships.
+You must understand that people with PCOS do not find it easy to communicate about their struggles with the condition, which also impacts relationships and sex drive.
 Taking a proactive step to understand what living with PCOS looks like can be extremely beneficial.

 6 Things people with PCOS want you to know